 Photorejuvenation [Photo meaning light; Rejuvenation meaning to make young again] is the process of improving the skin color and texture through the use of light energy.
 Rejuvenation of the skin has been accomplished for many decades through chemical peeling, laser resurfacing, and dermabrasion.
 Improvement in skin color and texture without damaging or removing the epidermis, is referred to as non-ablative rejuvenation.
 The IPL (intense pulsed light) is a novel light source used for non-ablative photorejuvenation of the face, neck, chest, forearms, and hands.
 The light produced by the IPL consists of visible and infrared wavelengths.
 It does not emit any ultraviolet rays or other harmful rays.

 What does IPL improve?

 IPL attempts to promote a more even complexion.
 In particular, it attempts to improve dark patches – known as hyperpigmentation – and dilated ‘broken’ capillaries and persistent redness – known as erythema.
 Hyperpigmentation may appear as diffuse darkening of the skin or it may be more localized – in patches of various sizes.
 These patches may include what are commonly referred to as freckles, age spots, sun spots, and liver spots.
 Both hyperpigmentation and erythema develop as a consequence of sun exposure over a period of several years, and may also appear as a result of some inflammatory skin conditions, such as Rosacea.

 How is treatment performed?

-Treatment involves focusing intense pulsed light (IPL) into the skin.
+Treatment involves focusing IPL into the skin.
 The beam of light is relatively large, although multiple pulses must be administered to cover the area that is being treated.
 There is a stinging sensation with each pulse of light but there is minimal, if any, discomfort once treatment is finished.
 Treatment takes about 20 minutes for the entire face.
 A topical numbing agent can be applied 30 minutes prior to treatment to reduce discomfort if you wish.

 What can I expect after treatment?